 The requirements should be independent of each other, and not have overlapping statements that conflict with each other or restate the same need.
 A degree of analysis will be required as there will inevitably be some overlap, but this can be kept to a minimum by creating requirements in hierarchies and working systematically.
 Enterprise Architect has a number of features that can assist with this, including the Relationship Matrix, which will help to identify overlap.
-The powerful and flexible search function
+The practical and flexible search function

 could also be used to identify overlapping

 or conflicting statements.

 Find in Project ×

 Requirements

 Status

 Object Status Created

-Status: Approved
+☐ Status: Approved

 Any person studying who is under the age of 27 with student i Approved 8/05/2015

-✓ REQ117 - The system must provide a mechanism allowing stude Approved 8/05/2015 ✓ REQ112 - 2000 hours mean time between failure.
+REQ117 - The system must provide a mechanism allowing stude Approved 8/05/2015

+REQ112 - 2000 hours mean time between failure.
 Approved 9/04/2003

+Status: Mandatory

-■ Status: Mandatory ■ REQ110- Wherever possible existing security definitions should Mandatory 2/05/2003
+REQ110- Wherever possible existing security definitions should Mandatory 2/05/2003

-Modifiable This means that a requirement can be

-changed without there being the need to

-modify other related requirements.
-It also

-applies to a Software (System)

-Requirements Specification and requires

-that it can be changed easily.
-Enterprise

-Architect can assist with both these

-issues; the Requirements themselves can

-easily be located through the search

-facility, and the text and properties

-changed easily.
-The System

-Requirements Specification is

-1

-automatically generated from the model,

-so by simply changing one or more

-requirements and regenerating the

-document it will be updated.
+applies to a Software (System) Requirements Specification and requires that it can be changed easily.
+Enterprise Architect can assist with both these issues; the Requirements themselves can easily be located through the search facility, and the text and properties changed easily.
+The System Requirements Specification is automatically generated from the model, so by simply changing one or more requirements and regenerating the document it will be updated.

-Traceable A Requirement is a specification of a

-characteristic or behavior, and does not
+Traceable A Requirement is a specification of a characteristic or behavior, and does not

-onaracionstro or ochavior, and does not

 exist in isolation but is typically related to up-process entities such as stakeholders, business drivers and goals, and down-process entities such as Use Cases and components.
-Enterprise Architect allows elements to be traced in any direction and provides a number of powerful tools to visualize the traces, including the Relationship Matrix, the Traceability Window and the Requirements diagram itself.
+Enterprise Architect allows elements to be traced in any direction and provides a number of helpful tools to visualize the traces, including the Relationship Matrix, the Traceability Window and the Requirements diagram itself.
 The Insert Related Elements facility can be used to automatically construct a diagram of traces.